juxt/joplin/README.md

 Joplin tries to solve the problems that arise when dealing with complicated systems consisting of multiple datastores.
 It lets you define and reason about environments (for instance dev, staging, UAT, prod).

 Joplin lets you declare your `databases`, `migrators`, `seed functions` up front and combine them into different `environments`.
-It can be used via a [leiningen](http://leiningen.org) plugin or be called programatically.
+It can be used from the REPL, via a [leiningen](http://leiningen.org) aliases or be called programatically.

 Joplin comes with plugins for SQL/JDBC databases, Datomic, ElasticSearch, Cassandra, Hive and Zookeeper.
 It is built with extensibility in mind, adding more stores is done by a handful of multi-methods.